akatkar/java-swing-calculator/README.md

 Code will be improved step by step.

-# STEP 12 : Refactored verbosity which created at previous step
+# STEP 13 : Refactored if block - removed completely
- In Calculator class, all pressed methods must be similar signature So we can use generic lambda for them
-  - The parameter of pressedOperator changed to String
-  - String parameter added to pressedDot and pressedClear methods even if never used

- In Display Class,
+ - To be able to remove if block we need to know a key with caption and action at same time
+ - We can achieve this purpose using enum
-  - We defined a KeyButton class which constructs with caption and BiConsumer as action
+ - We defined an enum called KeyType and its constructor accepts caption and action as BiConsumer
-  - BiConsumer<Calculator, String> can be used Calculator method's reference like Calculator::pressedNumber
-  - But we had to pressedEmpty method into Calculator class for unused Keys, so added into Calculator class
+ - KeyMap rewritten with KeyType enum (added a static import to be able use names directly)
-  - KeyButton class has a getKey method which returns a Key with action according to its caption
+ - Constructor of KeyButton class changed to accept KeyType
-  - if block moved to getKey method
+ - Now we can create all Keys without need an if block
+ - initComponents changed to create Keys according to KeyButton constructor
+ - No need DIGIT and OPERATORS patterns now, they are deleted

-# Current Status at Step 12
+# Current Status at Step 13
 ## Code smells to be able to refactor
- - The if block now transferred to Keypad.KeyButton.getKey method, it should be removed
+ - NONE

 ## New features to be able to add
  - The keys ".", "M+", "M-" and "%" are not working.